We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bifocal contact lenses are a viable option for many people with vision concerns.

-Read on to learn more about when you might want to get bifocal contacts — and when you might not — plus check out our picks for six bifocal contact lenses.
+Read on to learn more about when you might want to get bifocal contacts — and when you might not — plus check out our picks for the best bifocal contact lenses.

 You probably can!
 Many people enjoy the freedom that bifocal contact lenses give them and find they can wear them successfully.